 FeatureCAM runs simulations best in 256 color mode or higher.
 Depending on your video settings, you might see a warning about this.
 You may ignore this warning for this tutorial.

-- 3. Click the Play to Next Operation button.
-The face operation is displayed. - 4.
-Click this button to view each operation until the entire part is cut. - 5.
-Click Eject .
-The Simulation toolbar is removed from the screen.
+- 3 Click the Play to Next Operation button.
+The face operation is displayed. - 4 Click this button to view each operation until the entire part is cut. - 5 Click Eject .
+This removes the Simulation toolbar.

 Ordering of operations